invisibleXML/ixml/misc/pragmas.md

 ## Open issues

+* The standard rules for translating an ixml grammar to XML form by parsing it against *ixml.ixml* do not produce the results described here.
+Either we just impose them by fiat, or we need a fully worked out proposal for generating XML names from the input data.

+  This is a major stumbling block.

 * Ideally we would prefer to allow annotations on rules to precede the mark on the left-hand side; an earlier version of the bracket-QName proposal did allow them there, rather than after the mark.
 The current version was changed in order to allow pragmas at the beginning of a grammar to be attached to the grammar as a whole.

+  If pragmas occurring outside rules are syntactically distinct (e.g. if they are always to be followed by a full stop), then pragmas can occur both before the mark on a left-hand side and between rules.
+  Worth doing?

 * One result is that while for pragmas on symbols in a right-hand side it doesn't matter whether they come before or after the mark, on the